brockbritton/reading-notes/reading-11.md

 - NoSQL databases

 ### sql vs nosql (video)
-What does SQL stand for?
+1. What does SQL stand for?
+- Structured Query Language
-What is a relational database?
+2. What is a relational database?
+- a type of database that has data that relates to other data point
-What type of structure does a relational database work with?
+3. What type of structure does a relational database work with?
+- tables
-What is a ‘schema’?
+4. What is a ‘schema’?
+- the logical and visual configuration of the entire relational database
-What is a NoSQL database?
+5. What is a NoSQL database?
 How does it work?
+-  they use a non-tabular format to store data rather than in rule-based, relational tables.
+NoSQL databases use a flexible schema model that supports a wide variety of unstructured data
-What is inside of a MongoDB database?
+6. What is inside of a MongoDB database?
+- unstructured JSON data
-Which is more flexible - SQL or MongoDB? and why.
+7. Which is more flexible - SQL or MongoDB? and why.
+- MongoDB (NoSQL) is more flexible because of its schema and lack of relationships between data
-What is the disadvantage of a NoSQL database?
+8. What is the disadvantage of a NoSQL database?
+- lack of standardization, lack of ACID: Atomicity, Consistency, Isolation, and Durability